christophstrasen/WorldObserver/docs_internal/code_architecture.md

 Key file:
 - `Contents/mods/WorldObserver/42/media/lua/shared/WorldObserver/situations/registry.lua`
   - Owns the in-memory registry, overwrite semantics, and the namespaced facade returned by `WorldObserver.situations.namespace("<modId>")`.
+  - `WorldObserver.namespace("<modId>").situations` is a thin convenience wrapper over the same registry.

 Important boundary notes:
 - Situation factories do not declare interest; they are a packaging/reuse mechanism on top of `WorldObserver.observations:*` streams.